jenseng/hair_trigger/README.md

 distinct triggers.
 This same notation is also used within trigger migrations.
 MySQL does not currently support nested trigger groups.

+Because of these differences in how the triggers are created, take care when setting the `name` for triggers or groups.
+In other words, PostgreSQL/SQLite will use the `name`s specified on the individual triggers; MySQL will use the `name` specified on the group.

 ### Database-specific trigger bodies

 Although HairTrigger aims to be totally db-agnostic, at times you do need a